domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 ## Book(s)
 A Clockwork Orange by Anthony Burgess
+The Day of the Jackal by Frederick Forsyth
 Devil in the White City by by Erik Larson
 Factory Girls: From Village to City in a Changing China by Leslie T. Chang
 The Gate of Heavenly Peace by Jonathan Spence